epiforecasts/EpiNow2/README.md

 ## Installation

-Install the stable version of the package:
+Install the stable version (*Note: The CRAN release of `EpiNow2 1.1.0` has a substantially different interface to the one described below.
+It is suggested to install the development version of the package or to review the README in `EpiNow2 1.1.0`*) of the package:

 ``` r
 install.packages("EpiNow2")